 Millennials are now the largest generation in the workforce.
 More than 35m millennials and Generation-Y employees (those born after 1980) are starting their careers and looking for jobs with companies who can meet their aspirations.
 How can your company attract the best employees when hiring millennials?
 Start with your job titles and descriptions.

 As companies compete to hire the strongest and most qualified workers in the 18-35 age bracket, it’s crucial to make sure that your job descriptions appeal to their wants and needs.
 This is about more than just salary and benefits: according to the Human Resources Management Center, millennials are looking for purpose.
-They are attracted to businesses focused on solving problems in society, who develop professionals, and offer the prospect of well-being and growth.
+They are attracted to businesses focused on solving problems in society, who develop professionals, and offer the prospect of flexibility, well-being and growth.

 According to The 2016 Deloitte Millennial Survey, “millennials are less impressed by the sheer scale of a business, its age, or the general buzz that surrounds it.
 Based on a stereotypical view of millennials, the profile or ‘positive energy’ around a business might be thought of as being highly important to them.”

 Looking to get your job advertisement in front of the right candidates?
 Start a free trial with Workable to post to the top job boards and manage the full hiring process.

 This doesn’t mean that millennials aren’t interested in the future of your company or the necessities of their job: most millennials in the workplace are aligned with long-term goals of their companies and organizations.
 However, these differentiators can make all the difference when looking to attract the most ambitious and productive young talent.